af-games/af-games.github.io/doc/three-js-2024.md

 code .
 ```

-Go to `http://localhost:5173/` in your browser (preferably Chrome, it's faster than Firefox for WebGL)

 ### First Steps with Vite / Vue

 Ignore `index.html` for now, the heart of your app is `src/App.vue`

 It demonstrates how to encapsulate functionality in custom components.
-Inspect `App.vue` and `HelloWorld.vue` taking note of how HelloWorld is referenced from App.
+Inspect `App.vue` and `HelloWorld.vue` taking note of how `HelloWorld` is referenced from `App`.

-We will hijack HelloWorld.vue to be a game.
+We will hijack `HelloWorld.vue` to be a game.
 Strip out almost everything from `App.vue` so it looks like this:

 ```vue
 <script setup lang="ts">